ARMmaster17/HIVEbook/README.md

 1st edition.

+<br /><br /><br /><br />

 THIS BOOK IS INCOMPLETE.
 BY READING THIS BOOK ONLINE, YOU UNDERSTAND THAT SOME CONTENT MAY BE MISSING.

 This book is a full featured guide on how to set up, maintain, and program a HIVE base cluster.
 HIVE is an advanced framework designed specifically for parallel computing.
+Not only will this book walk you through how to use HIVE, but also contains a full reference to the HIVIL language and the HIVE engine.

 <br />
 <br />